Vahid-Negahdari/Elastic-Full-Waveforrm-Inversion/README.md

-# Elastic Full-Waveform-Inversion : Physics-Assisted Data-Driven Method
+# Elastic Full-Waveform-Inversion : Physics-Guided Data-Driven Methods

+## Description
 paper [[1]](#1).
 ## Getting Started
 First of all just clone the repository using git command: